ajiangsfu/NMRphasing/README.md

 # NMRphasing

-R package for NMR data phase error correction
+R package for NMR data phase error correction.
+Although this is targeting on 1D NMR data, it can be applied to 2D and 3D NMR data when we work on 1D data at a time.

 ## I. NMRphasing installation

-First of all, make sure that you have R package MassSpecWavelet, which NMRphasing depends on.
+First of all, make sure that you have R package MassSpecWavelet that NMRphasing depends on.
 Example code to install MassSpecWavelet is:

 if (!requireNamespace(“BiocManager”, quietly = TRUE))